zcash/zips/draft-nuttycom-funding-allocation.rst

 currently allocated for development funding, in order to better provide for the needs of the Zcash community.

+Revisitation Requirement for Alternative 4
+''''''''''''''''''''''''''''''''''''''''''

+The terms for this Alternative should be revisited by the Zcash ecosystem upon creation/ activation of a "non-direct funding model" (NDFM).
+At that completion of an NDFM which accessess the lockbox funds, this ZIP should be reconsidered (potentially terminated) by the Zcash ecosystem, to determine if its ongoing direct block subsidies are preferred for continuation.
+Discussions / solications / sentiment gathering from the Zcash ecosystem should be initiated ~6 months in advance of the presumed activation of a "non-direct funding model", such that the Zcash ecosystem preference can be expediently realized.

 Requirements related to direct streams for the Financial Privacy Foundation
 ===========================================================================